NativeScript/docs-v7/docs/performance-optimizations/lazy-loading.md

 ## What is Lazy Loading (and why you should use it)?

-Lazy loading is an Angular technique that allows you to load featured components asynchronously when a specific route is activated.
+Lazy loading is an Angular technique that allows you to load feature components asynchronously when a specific route is activated.
 This can add some initial performance during application bootstrap, especially if you have many components with heavy UI and complex routing.

 Use lazy loading to decrease the startup time of your NativeScript application.
-Additionally, when users interact with a loaded module, the Angular router will preload the other components in the background making in-app navigation faster.

 ## How does Lazy Loading work?

-With lazy loading, the application is split into multiple bundles.
-There is the main bundle which in the context of NativeScript application will hold the root module (usually called **_app.module.ts_** located in the **_app_** folder) and the featured modules which will be loaded "on demand" after user interaction.
+With lazy loading, the application is split into multiple modules.
+There is the main modules which in the context of NativeScript application will hold the root components (usually called **_app.module.ts_** located in the **_app_** folder) and the featured modules which will be loaded "on demand" after user interaction.
 Each module can define multiple components, services, and routes.

 ![lazy loading example](../img/performance/lazy.png)